Life + Career Design scholarships support students’ experiences in professional work with the goal of advancing their career readiness.

 Students will submit an updated resume and a budget worksheet outlining need for support and will be awarded funds up to $5,000.
 Our goal is to give 60 awards for Spring and Fall 2020.

-**NOTE: During the COVID-19 heath crisis, we must temporarily suspend the scholarship application review and approval process.
-You may still submit your materials and we will review them as soon as we are permitted.
+**NOTE: During the COVID-19 heath crisis, the scholarship application review and approval process will be delayed.
+You may still submit your materials and we will review them as we are able.
 If you have any questions regarding the scholarship, please contact Brian Neighbors.

 Students must be in good academic standing, pursuing a major in the College of LAS, and returning to campus for 1 regular term.